aws-samples/scp-alternative-solution/README.md

 The steps below demostrate how the newly created IAM user/role is retricted by IAM permission boundary policy.

 * Register the account via Service Catalog Product as described above.
-* Continuously check the confguration of the IAM permission boundary for this new role/user.
+* Continuously check the confguration of the IAM permission boundary for this new IAM role/user.
-> Behind the sence, the event rule deployed in this account captures the IAM activity, and trigger the lambda function *scp-iam-event-dispatcher* deployed in security account.
+> Behind the sense, the event rule deployed in this account captures the IAM activity, and trigger the lambda function *scp-iam-event-dispatcher* deployed in security account.
-* The IAM role/user attaches the IAM permission boundary policy automatically after successful lambda execution.
+* The IAM role/user attaches the IAM permission boundary policy automatically after lambda execution.
 ![011-newly-created-iam-role.png](docs/images/011-newly-created-iam-role.png)

 ### Use Case 5: Subscribe the failures for lambda execution

-In the case (the size of the policy exceeds limit 6,144 characters), the execution of the lambda function is failed.
+In the case (E.g: the size of the policy exceeds limit 6,144 characters), the execution of the lambda function is failed.
 The security administrators need to get notified as soon as possible to mitigate the issue.

 A dedicated SNS topic is created in the account, the security administrators can opt-in subscribe the failures events.